I couldn’t believe how many red foxes I saw on a recent road trip across the state. This made me wonder where else they live.

 Red foxes make their homes by digging burrows in the ground.
 These burrows are also called dens.
-These provide the red fox with an excellent location to store food, a safe place to have their pups and provide an area to sleep.
+These provide the red fox with an excellent location to store food, a safe place to have their pups, and an area to sleep.

 The entrances to the tunnels are oval or round holes in the earth.
-The tunnels are approximately 8 inches in height and 12 inches wide, and these are dug down at an angle of 40 to 45°.
-The burrows extend below the ground to a depth between one and three metes.
+The tunnels are approximately 8 inches in height and 12 inches wide and are dug down at 40 to 45°.
+The shelters extend below the ground to a depth between one and three meters.

 The burrows typically have at least two chambers.
 The cubs are raised in the larger chamber after being born.
 The smaller section is where the foxes sleep.

-There are normally at least two tunnels to the chambers.
+There usually are at least two tunnels to the chambers.
 These allow the fox an easy escape route in case of an emergency.

 There are certain features that red foxes look for when selecting a den.
 Most den sites tend to be among trees, under buildings, or in dense vegetation.
-The shelters are typically made on slopes, which stops the den from getting flooded as the slopes allow rainwater to drain.
-In a study in Germany, 95% of the dens researched were on south-east facing slopes.
+The shelters are typically made on slopes, which stops the hole from getting flooded as the slopes allow rainwater to drain.
+In a study in Germany, 95% of the shelters researched were on south-east facing slopes.

 Foxes will sometimes take over other animal burrows that their owners have abandoned.
-Rabbit burrows are a favorite due to the size, although they need to be extended by the fox.
-The red fox has also been known to use rock caves, woodpiles, and scree piles as a den.
+Rabbit burrows are a favorite due to their size, although the fox must extend them.
+The red fox has also used rock caves, woodpiles, and scree piles as a den.

 Dens may be used for several years by the foxes.
-In some cases, a family will have more than one den within a territory.
+Sometimes, a family will have more than one den within a territory.

 Living In Urban Areas

-Railway embankments, rockeries, flower beds, tree roots, and around gravestones have also been used as dens for foxes.
+Railway embankments, rockeries, flower beds, tree roots, and gravestones have also been used as fox dens.
 Red foxes have also been known to make their den under outbuildings, sheds, and garages.

-Although not the best climbers, the red fox has been known to make their dens in trees.
+Although not the best climber, the red fox has been known to make their dens in trees.

 How Large Is A Fox Territory?

-As with all mammals, foxes need certain resources to live.
+As with all mammals, foxes need particular resources to live.
 A territory would need ample food, water, and shelter.
-The amount of resources in the area determine the size of the territory.
+The number of resources in the area determines the size of the territory.
 The home range of the red fox would need to be secure from other intruders.

-The area over which the red fox wanders looking for food and water is termed the home range.
+The area where the red fox wanders looking for food and water is called the home range.
 The home range may have intruders in some areas depending on the number of available resources.

 Red foxes of the opposite sex are tolerated more when found in a different territory than the same sex.
 Intruders of the same sex can often cause deadly fights.

-Using landscape features such as tree-lined roads, hedges, and other natural boundaries, the red fox marks his territory to let others know they have entered their territory.
+Using landscape features such as tree-lined roads, hedges, and other natural boundaries, the red fox marks his territory to let others know they have entered it.
 The red fox marks their territory by leaving their scat and urine as scent.

-The red fox will leave a different amount of scent depending on the area.
+The red fox will leave a different scent depending on the area.
 The calculation of how much urine is used is determined by how frequently the travel routes are used.

 Foxes leave their scent on various items, and you can often see this in your garden or when you go for a walk.
-Conspicuous objects such as rocks, tree stumps, and even garden gnomes are a prime place for scat to be left.
+Conspicuous objects such as rocks, tree stumps, and even garden gnomes are excellent places for scat to be left.
 Don’t be surprised to see some on your shoes if you leave them outside overnight.

 Foxes spray urine at their nose height, and the urine contains lots of information.
-Other foxes can make sense of this information which includes information about the health, social status, and the season of the fox that left it.
-Dominant red foxes scent mark more than subordinate foxes.
+Other foxes can make sense of this information, including information about the health, social status, and season of the fox that left it—dominant red foxes scent mark more than subordinate foxes.